Asmodean-Sol/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio

->Certificates achieved and projects and tasks completed within the foundations of cybersecurity coursework provided through Coursera by Google.  return
+>Certificates achieved and projects and tasks completed within the foundations of cybersecurity coursework provided through *Coursera* by *Google*.